 The Associate of Arts Degree program is designed to equip students for ministry.
-The program requires 67 credit hours of course work for graduation and offers three options:
+The program requires 67 credit hours of course work for graduation and offers four options:

-- 1. Associate of Arts in Mission and Evangelism - 2.
+- 1. Associate of Arts in Missions and Evangelism - 2.
 Associate of Arts in Christian Education - 3.
-Associate of Arts in Pastoral Ministry
+Associate of Arts in Pastoral Ministry - 4.
+Associate of Arts in Information Technology

-THE ASSOCIATE OF ARTS DEGREE WITH EMPHASIS
+THE ASSOCIATE OF ARTS DEGREE WITH CONCENTRATION

-- 1. Information Technology - 2.
-Child Development
+- 1. Child Development - 2.
+Business Management